russellsamora/scrollama/README.md

 #### scrollama.resize()

+**This is no longer necessary with the addition of a built-in resize observer**.
 Tell scrollama to get latest dimensions the browser/DOM.
 It is best practice to throttle resize in your code, update the DOM elements, then call this function at the end.